KyleErwin/UCT-REST-Talk/README.md

 # UCT Restful APIs Talk
-Source code and slides for a virtual presentation on REST for the DevSoc students at UCT
+Source code, slides and postman collections for a virtual presentation on REST for the DevSoc students at UCT

 ---